Best action cameras for cyclists: Record your ride for all to see

 What video quality do I need?

-Action cameras have been capable of shooting in full HD for a while now and many are now able to record 4k plus everything in between.
+Action cameras have been capable of shooting in full HD for a while now and almost all are now able to record 4k video or better.
 If you want to record slow-motion action look for cameras with high frames per second (FPS) settings; 240fps will allow footage to be slowed down by 8x and even budget cameras will allow at least 2x.

 With the rise in popularity of vlogging and producing video edits, high-end cameras offer advanced features to achieve the highest quality.
 Higher quality optics, stabilisation and audio make a huge difference to a video’s quality as well as the ability to record in advanced log format.
 Log formats such as GoPro’s Protune or DJI’s D-LOG settings capture more data and allow greater flexibility when editing in post-production.